The Hidden Potential in Your Shadow

 I didn’t know how to make sense of this behavior and reaction until about ten years ago.
 I began learning about my own shadow and, with my teachers, learned creative ways to see how I had split myself in two: the outer life I tried so hard to maintain while trying to keep the inner forces under wraps.

 What is in your shadow?
 Do you feel yourself holding back?
-Are you biting your tongue in meetings so you don't get labeled the *B* words?
+Are you biting your tongue in meetings so you are accepted?
 Are you saying yes when you mean no?

 Are you ready to look at your own layers of thoughts – behavior – emotions – beliefs – shadow?